 Photo: REUTERS/Piroschka van de Wouw.

-In the same judgment, judges at the International Court of Justice (ICJ) found that Russia had violated an anti-discrimination treaty by failing to provide adequate support for Ukrainian language teaching in Crimea after annexing the peninsula in 2014.
+In the same judgment, judges of the International Court of Justice (ICJ) found that Russia had violated an anti-discrimination treaty by failing to provide adequate support for Ukrainian language teaching in Crimea after annexing the peninsula in 2014.

 “This is the first time Russia has been officially and legally recognized as an international violator.”